 Herbs and Mental Health: What Does the Research Say?

-In a 2018 study, Gupta and Kaur state that “Natural products are emerging better therapeutic agents due to their affordability and inherent pleiotropic [producing more than one effect] biological activities”.
+In a 2018 study, Gupta and Kaur stated that “Natural products are emerging better therapeutic agents due to their affordability and inherent pleiotropic [producing more than one effect] biological activities.”

-Another herb more well-known for its powerful antioxidant, anti-inflammatory properties is Turmeric and the active phytochemical it contains called Curcumin.
-This rhizome (a subterranean plant stem that sends out roots and shoots from its nodes), commonly used in Indian cooking, is one of the world’s most popularly relied upon nutraceuticals.
+Another herb well-known for its powerful antioxidant and anti-inflammatory properties is turmeric, alonside the active phytochemical it contains called curcumin.
+Turmeric is a rhizome (a subterranean plant stem that sends out roots and shoots from its nodes) commonly used in Indian cooking, and one of the world’s most popularly relied-upon nutraceuticals.

-Scientists can now show Curcumin’s positive effects on disorders including Parkinson’s disease and the crippling neuropsychiatric disorder MDD (Major Depressive Disorder).
-This finding is demonstrated in a study titled, Relevance of the Anti-Inflammatory Properties of Curcumin in Neurodegenerative Diseases and Depression.
-It shows that “Curcumin, or better yet, an analog with better and longer bioavailability could be of important therapeutic potential in PD and major depression.”
-(Tizabi, Hurley, Qualls, & Akinfiresoye, 2014).
+Scientists have demonstrated that curcumin can have positive effects on disorders including Parkinson’s disease and Major Depressive Disorder (MDD) (Tizabi et al., 2014).
+These findings are demonstrated in a study titled Relevance of the Anti-Inflammatory Properties of Curcumin in Neurodegenerative Diseases and Depression.
+Its authors write that “curcumin, or better yet, an analog with better and longer bioavailability could be of important therapeutic potential in PD and major depression.”

-It is exciting to see both familiar and unfamiliar herbs like Ashwagandha and Turmeric being demystified as reliable sources supporting the mitigation of cognitive decline.
-Soon other herbal plant medicines, including Brahmi, Ginkgo, Gotu kola, and even Lemon and Mint, may join their ranks as potential treatments with proven positive outcomes.
+It is exciting to see both unfamiliar and familiar herbs like ashwagandha and turmeric being demystified as reliable sources supporting the mitigation of cognitive decline and disfunction.
+Soon other herbal plant medicines, including brahmi, ginkgo, Gotu kola, and even lemon and mint, may join their ranks as potential treatments with proven positive outcomes.

-Fortunate for healthcare practitioners, parents, and those curious, we are at a renewed beginning in how we use plants to prevent, treat, and heal ourselves from the range of psychological imbalances occurring in humans, from anxiety and ADHD to stress and Parkinson’s Disease.
-Please see the CNP free-public access research library for links to these and other studies.
+Fortunately for healthcare practitioners, patients, and curious individuals, we are at a period of renewed understanding in how we use plants to prevent, treat, and heal the range of psychological imbalances we experience, from anxiety and ADHD to stress and Parkinson’s Disease.
+Find current research on these topics in the Herbs and Mental Health category of CNP’s NP Research Library.

 Tizabi, Y., Hurley, L. L., Qualls, Z., & Akinfiresoye, L. (2014).
 Relevance of the anti-inflammatory properties of curcumin in neurodegenerative diseases and depression.
 Molecules (Basel, Switzerland), 19(12), 20864–20879. https://doi.org/10.3390/molecules191220864